shahincsejnu/cheat_sheets/Git/README.md

 3. semantic versioning [eg: 2.0.1 here it represents like (magor.minor.patch) way]
 4. working tree means what i have in locally that i did commit yet, working tree clean means there is nothing to commit in my local machine
 5. every commit will generate a unique hash
+6. switching branches changes files in your working directory, git resets your working directory to look like it did the last time you committed on that branch